 It’s a good practice to take utmost care of your garage door.
-Most people thinks garage doors once fixed last forever.
+Most people think garage doors once fixed last forever.
 Garage doors are held in place by springs.
 These springs are of different sizes and life cycles.
 The life cycle is based on use, which is the number of opening and closing of a door.
 The more a garage door is put into use the more its life cycle depreciates and vice versa.

 There are mainly two types of garage door springs, of which each has its own unique installation method and life cycle.
 Below are the types: